PelionIoT/mbl-docs/Docs/refs/containers_packages.md

 * Application developer for manual control of applications during development.
 * Automated tester - controls running applications during test.

-We recommend using a container runtime that is as simple as possible, to minimize its resource footprint and security attack surface.
+We recommend using an application runtime bundle that is as simple as possible, to minimize its resource footprint and security attack surface.

 To meet all of these requirements, MBL uses an [OCI-compliant runtime called runC](https://github.com/opencontainers/runc).
 It was donated by Docker, and forms the low-level container runtime used by Docker Daemon.